 Parking: Sellwood Riverfront Park or Willamette Park

 Rentals: Portland Kayak company is the most popular spot to rent a kayak for the Willamette, as you then wheel your kayak around the corner to put in at Willamette Park in South Portland directly across from the south end of Ross Island.

 Ross Island & Downtown from South Waterfront

-South Waterfront has a kayak ramp that goes down to the water.
+The South Waterfront neighborhood has a kayak ramp that goes down to the water.
 And it’s directly across to Ross Island.
 If you feel like a shorter paddle, this is a great spot to launch from.
 You can also paddle downstream to Tom McCall Waterfront park “bowl” and Poet’s Beach under the Marquam Bridge from here on the west side of the Willamette River.
 Be careful of boat traffic in this stretch of water!
 The ramp is near SW Whitaker St.

 Parking: metered street parking near South Waterfront Greenway